 Venezuela - Profile

-- Sadly however, the number of foreign yachts visiting Venezuela has declined substantially in the last couple of years, not only due to the high crime rate but concerns over the unstable government, corrupt officials, high consumer prices, widespread shortages and so on.
+- Sadly however, the number of foreign yachts visiting Venezuela has declined substantially in the last few years, not only due to the high crime rate but concerns over the unstable government, corrupt officials, high consumer prices, widespread shortages and so on.

 - An increasingly popular destination is the Delta of the Orinoco has been popular with cruising boats in the past as much of it can be explored by keeled boats (see security advice below for this region).

 - Those interested in the mountainous interior can leave their boats in the safety of one of the many marinas.